-13. LEASE LIABILITIES
+14. LEASE LIABILITIES

 The Company subleases commercial space and office space from its controlling shareholder.
 The Company's lease commenced on February 1, 2019 and extends to February 1, 2024.
 The Company has an option to extend the lease beyond the three-year non-cancellable term for an additional term of three years.
 The Company has determined that it is reasonably certain to exercise this extension period and has therefore included the future lease payments in the extension term when measuring the lease liability and right-of-use asset.
 The monthly lease charge is \$26,729 which is subject to a variable maintenance charge and a variable 10% late fee.
-During the period the Company entered into a lease agreement for an office equipment.
+In fiscal 2022, Company entered into a lease agreement for an office equipment.
 The monthly lease charge is \$259.
 The Company has recognized the right-of-use assets in respect of these leases (Note 8).

 The Company has also recognized a lease liability for those leases, which was initially measured at the present value of the future lease payments, discounted using the Company's incremental borrowing rate of 16.22% and 2% for the leased building and office equipment, respectively.
 Interest expense on the lease liability is included in the statements of loss and comprehensive loss.
-The carrying amount of the Company's lease liabilities are as follows: